maatthc/jgandert_qmk_modules/predictive_tap_hold/README.md

   This defines the keycode sent to "neutralize" a modifier (like <kbd>Alt</kbd>) if PTH was held instantly but the final decision was a tap.
 This prevents lone modifiers from having an effect, such as causing OS menus to appear. `KC_F23` is a safe default as it's rarely used, but you can change it to another key.

 * `#define PTH_MS_MAX_OVERLAP 232`
-  When a PTH key is pressed, followed by a key on the opposite hand, a prediction function estimates the minimum overlap time (both keys down simultaneously) that is required to consider the PTH key a hold.
+  When a PTH key is pressed, followed by a tap-hold on the same hand or any key on the opposite hand, a prediction function estimates the minimum overlap time (both keys down simultaneously) that is required to consider the PTH key a hold.
 This value acts as an upper cap on that prediction.
 You should not need to change this.

 * `#define PTH_MS_MIN_OVERLAP 39`
-  This sets the absolute minimum overlap time (in milliseconds) required for an opposite-hand key combination to be considered a hold.
-This helps prevent accidental holds from very fast key rolls.
+  This sets the minimum overlap time (in milliseconds) required for a key combination to be considered a hold.
+This helps prevent accidental holds from overlapping key rolls.

 ### `keymap.c` Functions